HamzaNaeem1990/back-end-candidate-assessment/README.md

 ### Web developer task

-Given a JSON collection of 9 cars, we'd like you to create a simple .NET web application that lists the car information supplied.
+Given a JSON collection of 9 cars, we'd like you to create a simple ASP.NET MVC web application that lists the car information supplied.

 The application should initially list 3 cars, with a load more button to dynamically retrieve a further 3 cars at a time.
 The data can be passed in as simple in-memory objects.